uNetworking/uWebSockets.js/README.md

 WIP section --

 ### Benchmarks
-In the following charts "µWS v0.15" denote the C++ project - performance retention for µWebSockets.js inside of V8 is about 65-75%, way above Golang and many others.
+In the following charts "µWS v0.15" denote the C++ project - performance retention for µWebSockets.js inside of V8 is about 65-75%, similar to or above the top performing Golang modules.
+User space memory usage for a million WebSockets is in the 100-400mb range.

 Http | WebSockets | PubSub
 --- | --- | ---